alasdairforsythe/tokenmonster/python/README.md

 ## Vocabulary Modification

-### vocab.modify(add_special_tokens, add_regular_tokens=None, delete_tokens=None, resize=None, change_unk=None)
+### vocab.modify(add_special_tokens, add_regular_tokens=None, delete_tokens=None, resize=None, change_unk=None, reset_token_ids=False)

 Modifies the vocabulary.
-Doing so produces a new vocabulary with entirely different ID for each token, including special tokens.
-It therefore invalidates all decoder objects associated with the model before modification.
+Doing so invalidates all decoder objects associated with the model before modification.

 Notes:
 - Special tokens are special in that they cannot be skipped.
 All regular tokens that contain specials tokens within them are deleted.
 - When resizing the vocabulary down, the worst performing tokens are deleted ensuring the vocabulary remains efficient.
+However, only regular tokens with a score > 0 are can be removed by resizing.
 - A vocabulary can also be resized up.
 If any tokens have been removed by deleting or resizing, they can be restored by resizing the vocabulary to be larger.
 - After modifying you will need to "save" the vocabulary to a file or it'll be